Saturday, April 10, 2010

 Wednesday, April 7, 2010

 Born on this date in 1967, Chisun Paek emigrated to Canada as an infant where his parents gave him the name "Jim" to make to make the transition to Canadian life easier for their son.
 As he grew up, he developed a love for hockey which eventually led to him to the Oshawa Generals of the Ontario Hockey League beginning in the 1984-85 season where he played defense.
-His play got him noticed, as he was drafted that summer by the Pittsburgh Penguins 170th overall.
+His play got him noticed, as he was drafted that summer by the Pittsburgh Penguins in the 1985 NHL Entry Draft.

-Paek played two more seasons with the Generals, including a run to the Memorial Cup Finals where Paek contributed 15 points in 26 games.
+Paek played two more seasons with the Generals, including a run to the Memorial Cup Finals where he contributed 15 points in 26 games.

-Following his junior career, Paek next played for the Muskegon Lumberjacks in the International Hockey League (IHL), where he raised his offensive game to new levels, with three consecutive 50 point seasons while averaging 117 penalty minutes and a Turner Cup championship in 1986.
+Following his junior career, Paek turned pro with the Muskegon Lumberjacks of the International Hockey League (IHL), where he raised his offensive game to new levels, with three consecutive 50 point seasons while averaging 117 penalty minutes.
+During his second season in Muskegon, the Lumberjacks won the 1989 Turner Cup championship.

-Paek next wore the sweater of the Canadian National Team in 1990-91 and then made history as the first Korean-born player to ever play in the NHL when he made his debut with the Pittsburgh Penguins with three regular season games and eight playoff games in the 1991 playoffs.
+Paek next wore the sweater of the Canadian National Team during in the 1990-91 season for 48 games and then made history as the first Korean-born player to play in the NHL when he made his debut with the Pittsburgh Penguins with three regular season games late in the same 1990-91 season followed by eight playoff games, which included Paek scoring a goal.
 The Penguins advanced to the finals for the first time in team history where they defeated the Minnesota North Stars in six games, giving Paek the distinction of also being the first Korean to have his name engraved on the Stanley Cup, which earned his Penguins jersey a spot in the Hockey Hall of Fame.

-Paek played 49 games in 1991-92 as well as 19 more playoff games as the Penguins went back to back as Stanley Cup champions, this time with a four game sweep over the Chicago Blackhawks.
+Paek played 49 games in 1991-92 as well as 19 more playoff games as the Penguins went back to back as Stanley Cup champions, this time with a four game sweep over the Chicago Blackhawks with Paek contributing 4 assists.

 After a full season of 77 games in in 1992-93, Paek scored an NHL career high 18 points.
 After 41 games the following season Paek was traded, along with Marty McSorley, to the Los Angeles Kings, where he would finish out the 1993-94 season.